 In lieu of the roundabout option, the Transportation Committee presents two options for the Selectboard’s consideration: a four-way stop (figure 1); and, a mountable island in the center of the road (figure 2) both from the Richmond: Bridge Street Complete Streets Corridor Study Technical Memorandum (CCRPC, VHB, 8/4/2021).
 Neither fully balances the needs of all users, but the status quo of leaving the intersection unchanged is both unsafe and, we believe, unacceptable.

 This memo outlines the pros and cons of the two alternatives and includes comments from RTC members as well as excerpts (in italics) from the Complete Streets Study prepared for the town by the CCRPC and VHB.
+Estimates for the costs of the two alternatives are also provided.

-Alternative 1: Four-Way Stop Includes curbs; reduced corner radii; crosswalks; streetlights; speed tables on Huntington and Cochran Roads; and, a sidewalk on the south side of Huntington Rd from the intersection to the Round Church Corners Complex.
+Alternative 1: Four-Way Stop Includes curbs; reduced corner radii; crosswalks; streetlights; a speed table on Huntington Rd; and, a sidewalk on the south side of Huntington Rd from the intersection to the Round Church Corners Complex.

 Figure 1.
 THBC intersection as a Four-Way Stop